Acts 15

 Acts 15 is the fifteenth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
 It records "the first great controversy in the records of the Christian Church", concerning the necessity of circumcision, Paul and Barnabas traveling to Jerusalem to attend the Council of Jerusalem and the beginning of Paul's second missionary journey.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 41 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: